 - Brew directly into a cup with the coffee brewer: Use any brand of coffee or tea, loose leaf or bagged

 - Tea type: Select your tea type and the system knows the temperature and number of steeps needed

 - 50 Ounces (10 cup) thermal carafe: keeps your coffee and tea hot upto 2 hours

-TThe CP307 comes with a 50-oz stainless steel thermal carafe, which keeps your coffee warm longer than a glass carafe.
+The CP307 comes with a 50-oz stainless steel thermal carafe, which keeps your coffee warm longer than a glass carafe.
 You’ll get the ninja smart scoop for ease of use.
-This model also has the built-in milk frother, which works for both hot and cold milk.
+This model also has a built-in milk frother, which works for both hot and cold milk.
 The removable water tank makes for easy refilling and cleaning.

 Cheaper variant: Ninja Hot and Cold Brew System CP301